Ecstatic Dances

 • Ready to move on from trauma, shame and past wounds.
 Whether it's internalised homophobia or years of feeling like you're "too much" or "not enough" — this is a space of full acceptance and gentle healing.

-• Longing for genuine sensuality and intimacy.
-You want to be seen, held and accepted among other gay men without the pressure of sexual performance or expectation.
+• You want to be seen, held and accepted among other gay men without the pressure of sexual performance or expectation.
 Just pure, embodied human connection and fun!

 • Curious about embodiment, somatic healing and free uninhibited movement through Ecstatic Dance.
 You’re interested in exploring how movement, dance and conscious touch can unlock joy, delight and pleasure in your body…